Q. Who can be married at St. Joseph Church?

 Q Who officiates at our weddings?

 A. Normally, weddings at St. Joseph are officiated by Fr.
 John, Fr.
-Julian, or Deacon Steve.
+Glen, or Deacon Steve.
 Another Catholic priest or deacon can officiate if there are pastoral reasons, with permission.

 Q. Are those who are not Catholic able to be married at St. Joseph?

 A. Yes, if they are marrying a Catholic parishioner.

 Q. Are those who have been previously married able to be married at St. Joseph?